 Hop Aboard for Authentic Greek Food – The Big Greek Bus

 If you fancy calamari then make your order at the driver’s window.
-After a brief pause you will be served with fresh, crispy rings of juicy squid to be enjoyed in the fresh sea air – you could shut your eyes and it could be the Mediterranean.
+After a brief pause you will be served with fresh, crispy rings of juicy squid to be enjoyed in the fresh sea air.

-If your taste is of authentic chicken or pork gyros (succulent slices of meat on a skewer, not resembling those elephant legs of kebabs in the slightest) then walk through the back doors of the bus and place your order.
-Tony, the owner and chef gets through around 35 kilos of chicken and pork on a busy sunny weekend, and has been known to run out.
-His supplier is an authentic Greek source in London and so once it’s gone…you’ll have to wait until next week!
+If you love authentic chicken or pork gyros – succulent slices of meat on a skewer – then walk through the back doors of the bus and place your order.
+Bernadette, Emma and Hannah, the family owners, get through around 35 kilos of chicken and pork on a busy sunny weekend.
+They’ve been known to run out.
+Their supplier is an authentic Greek source in London and so once it’s gone…you’ll have to wait until next week!